kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Starts at the The invitation to the Jellicle ball and missing a couple of minutes at the start of act 2 two.
 Act one is filmed in night shot, and act two comes with a verry clear picture.
 Veerle Castelyn is followed a lot.

-Cats - Netherlands - September 16, 2007 (Unknown's video master)
+Cats - Netherlands - September 16, 2007
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

 FORMAT